Meet Paula Ross, RN, LLM, CPM, IBCLC

 I chose to become a Certified Professional Midwife (CPM) rather than a Certified Nurse Midwife (CNM) for a variety of reasons, but mainly because because I prefer attending home births over hospital births.
 Spending time getting to know families in the months leading up to the birth...watching labor, birth, and bonding unfold in the family’s own comfortable environment...continuing that relationship after the baby is born...these are rewarding aspects of homebirth midwifery.

 I believe in the Midwives Model of Care.
 I believe our bodies are fearfully and wonderfully made, and I trust in our ability to give birth.
 I believe that for most healthy mothers and babies, the less we interfere with the process, the better the chances of a good birth outcome.

-On a personal note, I am a Christian who believes that my work should be rooted in love and respect for all people.
+I am a Christian who believes that my work should be rooted in love and respect for all people.
 Whatever your circumstances may be, I am committed to providing loving care.

 To ensure that I am giving my best to others, I make a point of regularly carving out time to replenish my mind, body, and soul.
 Some of the things that keep me feeling peaceful and joyful are my faith, practicing martial arts, playing guitar and piano, concocting herbal remedies, and enthusiastically cheering at my kids' activities.